 Household waste should be sorted by type and put into the correct designated containers.
 You can deposit your household waste in the designated containers for each type: glass, paper, plastic packaging and drinks cartons, textiles, and ‘residual waste’ (other).
 Any remaining waste that is not suited to these containers is considered ‘bulky waste’.

 Organic kitchen and garden waste

-This year, we're planning to provide every household in a low-rise building with a special container for kitchen (fruit and vegetable scraps) and garden waste.
-For organic and kitchen waste, there are no containers yet near apartment buildings.
+Every household in a low-rise building is provided with a special container for kitchen (fruit and vegetable scraps) and garden waste.

 Paper and cardboard